glouppe/info8010-deep-learning/lecture4.md

 class: middle

+## A practical recommendation

+Training a massive deep neural network is long, complex and sometimes confusing.

+A first step towards understanding, debugging and optimizing neural networks is to make use of visualization tools for
+- plotting losses and metrics,
+- visualizing computational graphs,
+- or showing additional data as the network is being trained.

+---

+background-image: url(figures/lec4/tensorboard.png)

+---

+class: middle, red-slide, center

+Let me say this once again: .bold[plot your losses].

+---

+class: middle

+## Stochastic gradient descent

 While it makes sense to compute the gradient exactly,
 - it takes time to compute and becomes inefficient for large $N$,
 - it is an empirical estimation of an hidden quantity (the expected risk), and any partial sum is also an unbiased estimate, although of greater variance.